What happens after Windows 7's retirement?

 The only way to keep receiving IE11 security updates in Windows 7 is to pay for Extended Security Updates (ESU).

-What happens to the antivirus defense we use?
+What happens to the antivirus defence we use?

 That depends on the antivirus vendor's policies and practices.

 Just as happened at the retirement of Windows XP in April 2014, expect that most credible AV makers will continue to pump out new definition updates - the "fingerprints" that identify newly-found malware to the scanner - for Windows 7 long after the OS has fallen off the support list.

 The three-year availability of Extended Security Updates (ESU) to business customers will guarantee AV vendors that cater to the corporate market will keep definition releases going.

 AV support may quickly be limited to issuing definition updates, although some vendors will continue to refresh products with new or enhanced features.